Depacon

 Major

-The serum concentration of Amiodarone can be increased when it is combined with Valproic acid.
+The metabolism of Amiodarone can be decreased when combined with Valproic acid.

 Depacon Toxicity & Overdose RiskThe amount of Valproate that is toxic to mice is 1098mg/kg and 670mg/kg for rats.
 Symptoms of an overdose can include drowsiness, abnormal heart rhythm, deep unconsciousness, high sodium levels, and in some cases death.
 Hemodialysis can be used to remove the drug from the body.
 Valproate use during pregnancy can increase the risk of birth defects such as neural tube defects, facial defects, and other physical abnormalities.
 It can also lead to lower IQ and autism spectrum disorder in children.
 Valproate can be found in breast milk and has been linked to male infertility.
 It should